hashicorp/terraform-provider-google/website/docs/r/compute_subnetwork.html.markdown

   subnetwork is `INTERNAL_HTTPS_LOAD_BALANCER`
   Structure is [documented below](#nested_log_config).

+* `stack_type` -
+  (Optional)
+  The stack type for this subnet to identify whether the IPv6 feature is enabled or not.
+  If not specified IPV4_ONLY will be used.
+  Possible values are `IPV4_ONLY` and `IPV4_IPV6`.

+* `ipv6_access_type` -
+  (Optional)
+  The access type of IPv6 address this subnet holds.
+It's immutable and can only be specified during creation or the first time the subnet is updated into IPV4_IPV6 dual stack.
+If the ipv6_type is EXTERNAL then this subnet cannot enable direct path.
+  Possible values are `EXTERNAL`.

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.